querqy/querqy-docs/docs/source/smui/config.rst

      - ``/usr/bin/solr/defaultCore/conf/rules.txt``
      - ``/usr/bin/solr/liveCore/conf/replace-rules.txt``
    * - ``smui2solr.deploy-prelive-fn-replace-txt``
      - PRELIVE ``replace_rules.txt`` destination file for the default deployment script.
-See :ref:`Details on rules.txt deployment<smui-rules-deployment-details>` for more info.
+See :ref:`Details on rules.txt deployment<options-for-rules-deployment>` for more info.
      -  ``/usr/bin/solr/preliveCore/conf/replace-rules.txt``
    * - ``toggle.display-username.default``
      - **WARNING:** Deprecated as of v3.14, will be replaced soon (see `github.com comment on PR#83 <https://github.com/querqy/smui/pull/83#issuecomment-1023284550>`_).
 Default username for being displayed on the frontend, if no username is available (e.g. for event history).